HOME PROGRAM

 • Connection to Resources- ensure guests are enrolled for qualifying benefits such as Medicaid and FNS.
 We also educate and connect guests with local resources that provide food, healthcare, and legal aid.

-• Mentors- meet weekly to learn and implement budgeting, debt reduction, and saving.
-Also provides an opportunity for emotional support and to explore life skills.
+• Financial Coaching- meet weekly to learn and implement budgeting, debt reduction, and saving.

 • House Rules- provide structure for safety and security for communal living.